jaredpalmer/tsdx/README.md

   --format              Specify module format(s)  (default cjs,esm)
-  --tsconfig            Specify your custom tsconfig path (default <root-folder>/tsconfig.json) --verbose             Keep outdated console output in watch mode instead of clearing the screen --noClean             Don't clean the dist folder --transpileOnly       Skip type checking
+  --tsconfig            Specify your custom tsconfig path (default <root-folder>/tsconfig.json) --verbose             Keep outdated console output in watch mode instead of clearing the screen --onFirstSuccess      Run a command on the first successful build --onSuccess           Run a command on a successful build --onFailure           Run a command on a failed build --noClean             Don't clean the dist folder --transpileOnly       Skip type checking
   -h, --help            Displays this message